FrancisRussell/zoog/README.md

 * `-n, --dry-run`: Displays the same output that `opusgain` would otherwise produce, but does not make any changes to the supplied files.

+* `-I PATH_PROCESSING_MODE, --interpret-paths=PATH_PROCESSING_MODE`

+  This option controls how the supplied paths are interpreted.

+  * `files-singles` (default): Each supplied path must be to a file.
+Files are normalized independently, with any album tags being removed.
+It is an error to supply a folder.

+  * `files-album`: Each supplied path must be to a file.
+Files are treated as all belonging to the same album and album normalization tags will be generated.
+It is an error to supply a folder.
+This option is equivalent to supplying the `-a` or `--album` flag.

+  * `folders-are-albums`: Each file path supplied is treated as a single, with album tags being removed.
+Each supplied folder path is explored recursively, with all found Opus files being treated as part of a single album.
+This option therefore makes is possible to apply multiple album normalizations in a single `opusgain` invocation.

+    For example, if you had the files:

+    ```
+    a.opus
+    album1/b.opus
+    album1/c.opus
+    album2/e.opus
+    album2/f.opus
+    d.opus
+    ```

+    Then `opusgain -I folders-are-albums *` in that folder would be expanded (by the shell on Linux/MacOS or by `opusgain` on Windows) to `opusgain -I folders-are-albums a.opus album1 album2 d.opus` with `a.opus` and `d.opus` being treated as singles and `album1` and `album2` being normalized as independent albums.

 If the internal gain and tag values are already correct for the specified files, `opusgain` will avoid rewriting them.